jvschoen/llm-explore/README.md

 # Overview
 This Repo is an exploration space for all things LLM including transformers, gpt, llama2

+# WIP - Where Am I

+* I have gotten to the point of prompting and querying the db, there are no returned results so must add one
+* I need to load some documents into the doc db and vectordb in order to run the prompt against the doc db

 # Resources

 * Embeddings: